British Israelism

 Israel in Britain, an 1890 book advocating British Israelism.
 According to the doctrine, the Ten Lost tribes of Israel found their way to Western Europe and Britain, becoming the ancestors of the British, the English, and related peoples.

 British Israelism (also called Anglo-Israelism) is a pseudohistorical belief that the people of Great Britain are "genetically, racially, and linguistically the direct descendants" of the Ten Lost Tribes of ancient Israel.
-With roots in the 16th century, British Israelism was inspired by several 19th century English writings such as John Wilson's 1840 Our Israelitish Origin.
+With roots in the 18th century, British Israelism was inspired by several 19th-century English writings such as John Wilson's 1840 Our Israelitish Origin.
 From the 1870s onward, numerous independent British Israelite organizations were set up throughout the British Empire as well as in the United States; as of the early 21st century, a number of these organizations are still active.
 In the United States, the idea gave rise to the Christian Identity movement.

 The central tenets of British Israelism have been regarded as pseudoscientific and refutable by archaeological, ethnological, genetic, and linguistic research by mainstream sources.

 History

 Earliest recorded expressions

-According to Brackney (2012) and Fine (2015), the French Huguenot magistrate M. le Loyer's The Ten Lost Tribes, published in 1590, provided one of the earliest expressions of the belief that the Anglo-Saxon, Celtic, Scandinavian, Germanic, and associated peoples are the direct descendants of the Old Testament Israelites.
-Anglo-Israelism has also been attributed to King James VI and I (1566–1625), who is reported to have believed he was the King of Israel.
-Adriaan van Schrieck (1560–1621), who influenced Henry Spelman (1562–1641) and John Sadler (1615–74), wrote in the early 17th century about his ideas on the origins of the Celtic and Saxon peoples.
-In 1649, Sadler published Rights of the Kingdom, "which argues for an 'Israelite genealogy for the British people'".
+The earliest expressions of the belief that the people of Northern Europe, and especially the British Isles are the direct descendants of the Old Testament Israelites are found in the work of Jacques Abbadie, a French Huguenot theologian.
+In his 1723 tract, Le Triomphe de la Providence et de la Religion, he argued that the ten lost tribes had migrated north into the Christianised Roman Empire, and that the rise of Protestantism was the fulfilment of Biblical prophecy.

 Aspects of British Israelism and its influences have also been traced to Richard Brothers, who published A Revealed Knowledge of the Prophecies and Times in 1794, John Wilson's Our Israelitish Origin (1844), and John Pym Yeatman's The Shemetic Origin of the Nations of Western Europe (1879).